guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/config-edgelb-for-k8s/index.md

 <!-- If the above commands do not work to find the public agent IP of the Edge-LB (maybe due to security reasons, etc.) we can determine the Public Agent IPs that we need by following the [Find Public Agent IP Guide here]() -->

-# Next Step: Test Kubernetes connections and view the Kubernetes dashboard
+## Next Step: Test Kubernetes connections and view the Kubernetes dashboard

 Now you have configured Edge-LB to connect to your Kubernetes clusters.
-In the next and last major step, you will [test connections and view the Kubernetes Dashboard](/services/kubernetes/__VERSION__/getting-started/connecting-to-kubernetes/test-connect/) via a web proxy on your browser.
+In the last section, you will [test connections and view the Kubernetes Dashboard](/services/kubernetes/__VERSION__/getting-started/connecting-to-kubernetes/test-connect/) via a web proxy on your browser.